radareorg/radare2-book/tools/rasm2/assemble.md

 ### Visual mode

-The visual mode of radare2.
-Accesible thru the V command have the A key that inserts assembly in the current offset.
+Assembling also is accessible in radare2 visual mode through pressing `A` key to insert the assembly in the current offset.

-The cool thing of writing assembly using the visual assembler interface is that the changes are done in memory until you press enter.
+The cool thing of writing assembly using the visual assembler interface that the changes are done in memory until you press enter.

 So you can check the size of the code and which instructions is overlapping before commiting the changes.